Top Video Marketing Trends To Watch Out For In 2019

 With less than 8 seconds you can convey how your company addresses a problem.
 Showing behind-the-scenes footage of product development or promoting a product.
 For instance, Zendesk is one of those firms, who actively use the Insta stories and update the activities.

-The brands today are focusing on streaming live video content.
-Pre-recorded video content is out of fashion.
+Brands today are focusing on streaming live video content.
+Pre-recorded video content is taking a backseat this year.
 Introduced in 2016, the live streaming industry is set to be valued at more than $70 billion by 2021.

 It has taken the video industry by storm.
 This is due to certain important factors.
-Firstly, the consumers find live-streamed video content authentic and trustworthy.
-Live videos of events, question-answer sessions or webinars carry more authenticity.
+Firstly, consumers find live-streamed video content authentic and trustworthy.
+Live videos of events, question-answer sessions or product launches carry more authenticity.

 Secondly, it is a great platform to reiterate your brand’s values and build awareness.
 It helps to showcase your brand’s personality and create an impression.

 Thirdly, the element of unpredictability and excitement in live videos which attracts viewers.
-Smart devices streaming HD videos and the High-speed Internet has made streaming video more convenient.
+Smart devices streaming HD videos and the High-speed internet has made streaming videos more convenient.
 Any company, big or small can use this feature to create a loyal audience base.

 Square and vertical videos were the highlights of 2018.
 The aspect ratios of square and vertical videos are generally 1:1 and 9:16, 4:5 or 2:3 respectively.
 Instagram popularised the square video format, and Snapchat popularised the vertical video format.

 Square videos take up 78% more space in a mobile feed compared to landscape (horizontal) videos.
 They attract 30-35% higher number of views and 80-100% more engagement.